ageuke/api-documenation/_api/books_list.md

 title: /regions
 position_number: 1
 type: get
-description: >-
-  Retrieves a list of all regions that includes account_oid, region_disc, region_info, region_name, region_oid and site_count.
+description: Retrieves a list of all regions assigned to sites within an account.
 parameters:
   - name: account_oid
     content: The account_oid to filter the results by.
 This parameter is optional.